Ejay4real/Data-Exploration-in-SQL/Github_repo.md

     These trends and relationships allow us to see some differences between casual riders and members that we can then use to start to formulate some recommendations for marketing at specific times of the week, and months to specific riders.

-#### Key tasks

-1. Aggregate your data so it’s useful and accessible.
-2. Organize and format your data.
-3. Perform calculations.
-4. Identify trends and relationships.

 #### Deliverable

 * A summary of your analysis